The Company secured exploration rights and an option to purchase a group of claims in the Pyramid Mining District of Nevada in May 2019.

 The project is located 25 miles northwest of Reno and is readily accessible from State Highway 445 which crosses the northwest tip of the project.

-The Pyramid Mining District lies at the northwest end of the Walker Lane mineral belt a major northwest trending structural deformation zone and a highly productive gold, silver and copper producing region which is host to numerous past and currently producing multi-million ounce epithermal gold deposits as well porphyry copper and porphyry molybdenum deposits.
+The Pyramid Mining District lies at the northwest end of the Walker Lane mineral belt which is host to numerous past and currently producing multi-million ounce epithermal gold deposits as well porphyry copper and porphyry molybdenum deposits.

-In addition, the survey identified two new, untested soil anomalies, anomalous for both gold and silver.
-The first of these appears to be a splay off Western Line (the Western Splay Anomaly) and has a length of 550m open to the south (maximum values of 177 ppb gold and 3 ppm silver).
+The survey also identified two new, untested soil anomalies, anomalous for both gold and silver.
+The first of these appears to be a splay off Western Line (the Western Splay Anomaly) and has a length of 550m open to the south.
 The second is an 800m-long anomaly located to the northeast of the Western Line Anomaly and follows a northern projection of the Ruth Mine vein system (the “North Ruth Anomaly”).